dmvstar/node-red-contrib-ldap-login/README.md

 __Inputs__

-+ `msg.payload` {string}: the AD username of the user we want to get information.
-It also works with DN.
++ `msg.payload` {JSON Object}: the AD username and password of the user we want to get information.
+It also works with DN. payload.username - username in format username@domain.com payload.password - password for username
 + `msg.ad_attributes` {JSON Object}: the attributes we want to return for users and groups.
 By default:
 ```json
 {